wavefrontHQ/docs/pages/doc/terms_of_service.md

 ## Terms of Service

-Your Terms of Service are different depending on when you became a Wavefront customer.
+Your Terms of Service are different depending on when you became our customer.

 Production clusters currently offer 18 months of full-resolution (no downsampling) data retention for metrics, 6 months for histograms, and 7 days for spans.
 We also have an uptime guarantee, as well as High Availability (HA) and Disaster Recovery (DR) options.